Slowlans Route Overview

 I’m Justin Simoni.
 I’ve been scouting the Nolan’s 14 line since 2015, and have attempted to run Nolan’s 14 under 60 hours four times.
 In 2022, I made completed my own Slowlans in two trips: Shavano to Belford; Missouri to Massive.
 I’ve summited each of the 14ers in the Sawatch range at least four times – most them many more times than that.

-I’ve also completed the 58 Colorado 14ers in 34 days self-powered, the Colorado Centennials in 60 days self-powered, as well as completely traverse both the Mosquito/Tenmile Range and the Sangre de Cristo Range by foot unsupported.
+I’ve also completed the 58 Colorado 14ers in 34 days self-powered, the Colorado Centennials in 60 days self-powered, as well as completely traverse both the Mosquito/Tenmile Range and the Sangre de Cristo Range (twice!) by foot unsupported.

 Contact